Relationship

 — Ephesians 4:2-3

-True ministry begins with friendship (Proverbs 18:24).
-But lasting relationships also require humility, patience, and love—just as Ephesians 4:2-3 reminds us.
-When we welcome others as they are and stay committed through challenges, we reflect the heart of Christ and help build a church that feels like family—a glimpse of heaven on earth.
+I believe that ministry begins with friendship, which means that to be an effective minister, I’m called to reach out and connect with people.
+Proverbs 18:24 shows me that I’m called to be friendly.
+Lasting relationships also require humility, patience, and love, as I’m reminded of in Ephesians 4:2-3.
+When I welcome others as they are and stay committed through challenges, I can reflect the heart of Christ and help build a church that feels like family, which is, to me, a glimpse of heaven on earth.

-Rock climbing on a church campout where the bonds of friendship were deepened around the fire and on the hiking trail.
+In this moment, I’m rock climbing with my church family on a church campout where the bonds of friendship were deepened around the fire, on the rocks, and along the dusty hiking trails of the Wichita Mountains.

 So it is through personal contact and association that men are reached by the saving power of the gospel.
 They are not saved in masses, but as individuals.
 Personal influence is a power.
 We must come close to those whom we desire to benefit.